15 Best Places to Live in South Dakota

 Brookings

-Enough with the rankings, what makes Brookings so special?
+Enough with the rankings; what makes Brookings so unique?

-Local people say that it is the small town feel, teamed with the large variety of student bars providing animated nightlife that make Brookings feel like home.
-With a strong student population, there is always something going on.
+Local people say that it is the small-town feel, teamed with the large variety of student bars providing animated nightlife that makes Brookings feel at home.
+With a substantial student population, there is always something going on.

-Median home value and median rent both come in well below the national average making this neighbourhood all the more appealing.
+Median home value and median rent come in well below the national average making this neighbourhood all the more appealing.
 For those looking to save to get on the property ladder, then Brookings may be a good starting point.
-Median rent is $664 a month.
-With median home value at $159,400, saving for a deposit it far from aspirational.
+The median rent and home value are both below the national average and saving for a deposit is far from aspirational.

 2. Dakota Dunes